 During 2019, the County issued an OPWC loan in the amount of \$100,000 at 0% interest for the County Paving Project.
 This loan is being repaid from the Motor Vehicle Gas Tax Fund.
+This loan is not included in the summary listed below as the loan was not finalized as of December 31, 2019.

-During 2019, the County issued an OPWC loan in the amount of \$197,000 at 0% interest for the County Paving Project.
-This loan is being repaid from the Motor Vehicle Gas Tax Fund. \$183,751 of the loan has been drawn as of December 31, 2019.
+During 2019, the County issued an OPWC loan in the amount of \$183,751 at 0% interest for the County Paving Project.
+This loan is being repaid from the Motor Vehicle Gas Tax Fund.
 This loan is not included in the summary listed below as the loan was not finalized as of December 31, 2019.